The following items are available to help SURF participants:

 - Many colors used in posters print much darker than they may appear on the computer monitor

 - Again, the Graphics lab reserves the right to make changes to your poster, such as lightening the background color, if deemed necessary.

 - One-sheet poster: The file must be submitted for printing as a single .pdf file.

-- Multiple-panel poster: Only the banner portion of the multiple-panel poster should be printed at the Graphics Lab.
+- Multiple-panel poster: Only the banner portion of the multiple-panel poster should be printed at by UMBC Illustrative Services.
 The banner must be submitted for printing as a single .pdf file.
-The panels can be printed by the presenter using a ink-jet or laser color printer.
+The panels should be printed by the presenter using a ink-jet or laser color printer.

 Important: If another shop or resource is used for poster printing, please be sure to check on the amount of time required to complete and pick up the finished product to avoid problems in getting the poster printed by Tuesday, August 4, 2015, in preparation for the Summer Undergraduate Research Fest on August 5, 2015.